Skip to content

 6. Control Structures

-Control structures control the program flow based on conditions.
+Control structures control the flow of the program based on conditions.

 Important control structures: